 Evaluate and suggest the best applicant tracking systems (ATS)

-Behind every successful recruiting manager is the ATS that made it possible.
+Behind every successful recruiting manager is the recruitment software that made it possible.
 Invest in software that will manage candidates through the hiring process, saving your team time and resources.

 Forecast future hiring needs

 Use data analytics to stay on top of current vacancies and potential openings in order to minimize the costs of an unfilled position.

 Liaise with the executive team to establish recruitment goals

 Establish clear recruitment guidelines that are in line with corporate goals.
 Do new positions need to be created to fill gaps in your changing company?
 It is up the recruiting manager to determine if the company should pursue internal or external recruiting.
 Similarly, a hiring manager will have insight into overstaffing or understaffing problems.

 Recommend ways to optimize and showcase employer brand